Berit Lilienthal Heitmann

 Ina Olmer Specht

-MSc Health Science, PhD, Postdoc
+MSc Health Science, PhD, Senior researcher

 Ina Olmer Specht has a Master degree in Health Science and a PhD degree in Public Health and Epidemiology.
 Ina’s main research areas have been within reproductive toxicology and the working environment in relation to pregnancy outcomes.
 Currently Ina is employed as Postdoctoral Research Fellow and daily coordinator of the EnTrance project which is examining the relations between trans fatty acids and childhood cancer.